openvinotoolkit/model_server/client/python/samples/README.md

 - Usage example

 ```
-python resnet_grpc_predict_binary.py --grpc_port 9000 --images_dir images --model_name resnet
+python resnet_grpc_predict_binary.py --grpc_port 9000 --images_dir ../../../example_client/images --model_name resnet
-Image images/magnetic_compass.jpeg has been classified as magnetic compass with 99.99269247055054% confidence
+Image ../../../example_client/images/snail.jpeg has been classified as snail with 99.9498724937439% confidence
-Image images/pelican.jpeg has been classified as pelican with 97.38033413887024% confidence
+Image ../../../example_client/images/gorilla.jpeg has been classified as gorilla, Gorilla gorilla with 96.9128966331482% confidence
-Image images/gorilla.jpeg has been classified as gorilla, Gorilla gorilla with 96.9128966331482% confidence
+Image ../../../example_client/images/golden_retriever.jpeg has been classified as golden retriever with 87.05007433891296% confidence
-Image images/snail.jpeg has been classified as snail with 99.9498724937439% confidence
+Image ../../../example_client/images/magnetic_compass.jpeg has been classified as magnetic compass with 99.99269247055054% confidence
-Image images/zebra.jpeg has been classified as zebra with 98.35399389266968% confidence
+Image ../../../example_client/images/zebra.jpeg has been classified as zebra with 98.35399389266968% confidence
-Image images/arctic-fox.jpeg has been classified as Arctic fox, white fox, Alopex lagopus with 87.82028555870056% confidence
+Image ../../../example_client/images/airliner.jpeg has been classified as warplane, military plane with 73.17261695861816% confidence
-Image images/bee.jpeg has been classified as bee with 97.44628667831421% confidence
+Image ../../../example_client/images/bee.jpeg has been classified as bee with 97.44628667831421% confidence
-Image images/peacock.jpeg has been classified as peacock with 99.98815059661865% confidence
+Image ../../../example_client/images/peacock.jpeg has been classified as peacock with 99.98815059661865% confidence
-Image images/airliner.jpeg has been classified as warplane, military plane with 73.17261695861816% confidence
+Image ../../../example_client/images/arctic-fox.jpeg has been classified as Arctic fox, white fox, Alopex lagopus with 87.82028555870056% confidence
-Image images/golden_retriever.jpeg has been classified as golden retriever with 87.05007433891296% confidence
+Image ../../../example_client/images/pelican.jpeg has been classified as pelican with 97.38033413887024% confidence
 ```

 ## Prepare the model from OpenVINO Model Zoo